Canon 5D Mark III vs XC10

 Technology-wise, both cameras are equipped with CMOS (Complementary Metal–Oxide–Semiconductor) sensors.

 With 22.1MP, the 5D Mark III offers a higher resolution than the XC10 (12MP), but the 5D Mark III nevertheless has larger individual pixels (pixel pitch of 6.25μm versus 3.20μm for the XC10) due to its larger sensor.
-However, the XC10 is a somewhat more recent model (by 3 years and 1 month) than the 5D Mark III, and its sensor might have benefitted from technological advances during this time that further enhance the light gathering capacity of its pixels.
+However, the XC10 is a much more recent model (by 3 years and 1 month) than the 5D Mark III, and its sensor will have benefitted from technological advances during this time that further enhance the light gathering capacity of its pixels.

 The Canon EOS 5D Mark III has a native sensitivity range from ISO 100 to ISO 25600, which can be extended to ISO 50-102400.
 The corresponding ISO settings for the Canon XC10 are ISO 160 to ISO 20000 (no boost).